apache/nuttx/configs/olimex-lpc1766stk/README.txt

     to that it will only work as a "built-in" program that can be run from NSH when CONFIG_NSH_BUILTIN_APPS is defined.

-    From NSH, the startup command line is then:
+    From NSH, the startup command sequence is then:

-      ftpc xx.xx.xx.xx[:pp]
+      mount -t vfat /dev/mmcsd0 /tmp # Mount the SD card at /tmp cd /tmp                        # cd into the /tmp directory ftpc xx.xx.xx.xx[:pp]          # Start the FTP client

-    where xx.xx.xx.xx is the IP address of the FTP server and pp is an optional port number.
+    where xx.xx.xx.xx is the IP address of the FTP server and pp is an optional port number (default is the standard FTP port number 21).

   hidkbd:
     This configuration directory, performs a simple test of the USB host